dawidkotarba/interview_questions/java.md

 - synchronized based on method, object, class etc. Pros/Cons of each solution
 - How Atomic types work?
 - How volatile works?
 - How to create and start a new thread?
 - Runnable vs Callable
 - Describe Features
 - What is the difference between synchronization of static and non-static methods?
 - What does it mean that lock is reentrant?
 - Write a code to make a deadlock
 - How to debug deadlocks?
 - What is thread dump?
 How to analyze that?
+What tools you can use to analyze a thread dump?
 - What does it mean that synchronized methods are reentrant synchronization?
 - What is the difference between wait and sleep?
 - What is POJO and where we should use it?